zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 7. absolute    - true, for absolute url generation from route
 8. uri    - if set, route parameter will be ignored
 9. name   - name of menu item
-10. role   - access role for menu item
+10. roles   - access roles for menu item (a string separated with ',' or an array)
 11. submenu - sub menu

 ### Root menu options